Jamshed Burki: Civil service career

 He was appointed Deputy Commissioner Quetta on 19 June 1967 serving until 21 March 1969.
-The next day, he was posted as Deputy Commissioner Sargodha.
+The next day, he was posted as the Deputy Commissioner of Sargodha.
 He succeeded Wazir Zada Abdul Qayyum Khan as the Political Agent of Khyber on 9 March 1971 serving until 6 April 1973, when he was succeeded by Muhammad Afzal Khan.

-Jamshed served as Deputy Commissioner and Relief Commissioner of Malakand Division from 7 July 1974 to 1 June 1977.
-During this tenure, the 1974 Pattan earthquake occurred, ad he informed Major General Jamal Dar that the following relief supplies had been distributed: 1,239 blankets, thousands of pieces of warm clothing, 32,000 pounds of medicines, 371,880 pounds of atta, 11,725 pounds of sugar, 1,420 pounds of tea, 3,928 pounds of milk powder, 18,000 pounds of dal chana, 20,751 pounds of salt, 8,000 pounds of gram, and 18,200 pounds of ghee.
+Burki served as Deputy Commissioner and Relief Commissioner of Malakand Division from 7 July 1974 to 1 June 1977.
+During this tenure, the 1974 Pattan earthquake occurred, and he informed Retd Major General Jamal Dar that the following relief supplies had been distributed: 1,239 blankets, thousands of pieces of warm clothing, 32,000 pounds of medicines, 371,880 pounds of atta, 11,725 pounds of sugar, 1,420 pounds of tea, 3,928 pounds of milk powder, 18,000 pounds of dal chana, 20,751 pounds of salt, 8,000 pounds of gram, and 18,200 pounds of ghee.

-From June 1977 to July 1977, Jamshed attended a Disaster Relief Seminar (S-Term Observation) in the United States as Commissioner Services & General Administration Department North-West Frontier Province Peshawar Division.
+From June 1977 to July 1977, Burki attended a Disaster Relief Seminar (S-Term Observation) in the United States as Commissioner Services & General Administration Department North-West Frontier Province Peshawar Division.

-On 27 February 1979, his services were placed at the disposal of the Government of Balochistan from the Government of the North-West Frontier Province with immediate effect.
+On 27 February 1979, his services were placed at the disposal of the Government of Balochistan with immediate effect.

-In the early 1980s, Jamshed was the Home Secretary and Minister of Tribal Affairs of the Government of North-West Frontier Province and in this position, he received his education at the National School of Public Policy.
+In the early 1980s, Burki was the Home Secretary and Minister of Tribal Affairs of the Government of North-West Frontier Province and in this position, he received his education at the National School of Public Policy.

 He succeeded S.K.
 Mahmud as Interior Secretary of Pakistan on 13 August 1990 and served as the Administrator of the Islamabad Club from 1990 to 1993.